rust-stuco/lectures/week2/ownership_p1.md

 ---

-# Rust's Proposal: Prevent at Compilation
+# Rust's Proposal: Compile-Time Memory Safety

 In Rust, the _compiler_ is responsible for returning memory.